cmcbride/minimal_mangle/README.md

 The intention is to work like the original MANGLE code: http://space.mit.edu/~molly/mangle/

-The main focus of these utilites:
+The main focus of these utilities:
  1. clean c-only code without globals.
  2. few to no dependencies.
  3. simple to use and utilize within larger codes.

 There is no attempt to provide the complete functionality that MANGLE does, nor have flexible input.
-Please use the full MANGLE utilties if you need to convert to an accepted polygon format that this code can handle.
+Please use the full MANGLE utilities if you need to convert to an accepted polygon format that this code can handle.